The Ultimate Cruise Packing List for Families (With Printable Checklist)

 First-Aid Kit

-A first-aid kit is essential for all cruisers, but especially for families.
-On a shore excursion, a dad I spoke to recalled his son scraping his knee onboard.
-Without a first-aid kit, they spent a fortune on adhesive bandages at the ship’s store.
-The lesson?
-Always be prepared for minor mishaps so you can enjoy the cruise.
+A first-aid kit is essential for all cruisers, especially for families.
+On a shore excursion, one dad recalled how his son scraped his knee onboard.
+Without a first-aid kit, they had to make a pricey stop at the ship’s store for basic bandages.
+Don’t let minor mishaps derail your trip—be prepared and save yourself the hassle and expense.

 Here’s what your first-aid kit should contain: